 It Connects with Your Audience

-A good brand voice speaks the language of the people it’s trying to reach.
+A good brand voice speaks the language of the people it's trying to reach.
 It understands their problems, interests, and humor.
-The best brand voices make people feel like they’re conversing with a friend, not being sold to.
+The best brand voices make people feel like they're talking with a friend, not being sold to.

 It's Consistent Across All Channels

-What Are the 3 C's of Brand Voice?
+The 3 C's of Brand Voice

-Your brand voice is more than just words—it’s your brand’s personality in writing.
-It’s how people recognize you, connect with you, and remember you.
-To make sure your voice stands out, keep these 3 C’s in mind:
+Your brand voice is more than just words.
+It's your brand's personality in writing.
+It's how people recognize you, connect with you, and remember you.
+To make sure your voice stands out, keep these 3 C's in mind:

 1. Clarity – Say It Like You Mean It